Asymmetric games on networks: towards an Ising-model representation

 This paper is organized as follows.
+In Sec. \ref{simulations} we simulate two types of networks that contain the Battle of the Sexes game using the methodology of Broere \textit{et al.}\cite{broere2017network}.
+We express the final results using an Ising model and show that the total magnetization after convergence supports the existance of underlying correlations.
 In Sec. \ref{twoplayergames} we lay out the method for assessing equilibria in the presence of correlations, namely for the two-player Battle of the Sexes and Pure Coordination games.
 We translate the correlations before and after equilibrium to an Ising model, studying how the parameters of the Ising model renormalize under the influence of the actions of the players.
 In Sec. \ref{threeplayergames} we extend our analysis to three-player networks where one of the players has a different preference than the other two.
 We apply several renormalization schemes to initial correlations.
 We then compare different networks based on which correlations represent equilibria under a certain renormalization scheme.
 For this comparison, we use the parameters of a generalized Ising model, making some symmetry assumptions.
-In Sec. \ref{discussion} we discuss the results obtained in the previous section, such as the emergence of asymptotic behavior common to all networks, as well as some limitations and possible future directions.
+In Sec. \ref{discussion} we discuss results such as the emergence of asymptotic behavior common to all networks, as well as some limitations and possible future directions.
 We conclude in Sec. \ref{conclusion} with a summary of this work and an overview of its expected impact.